MickleG/Robotic-Metrology/README.md

 3. Validate by projecting a known pattern into the **robot base frame**.
 4. **Compare the accuracy and stability of both methods.**

+### **ROS 2 Implementation Details**
+- Implement a ROS 2 node for eye-in-hand calibration.
+- The node should compute T_cam^ee using two different calibration methods.
+- Provide a mechanism to trigger the calibration and retrieve results.

 ### **Expected Output**
 - Two `T_cam_ee` (4x4 homogeneous transformation matrices) from different methods
 - **Comparison of both methods** (accuracy, error metrics, and visualization)
+- ROS 2 messages with computed transformations.

 ---